Rikimy/GuessCapitalGame/README.md

-# GuessCapitalGame
+# Guess Capital Game
-Game to guess the capital of European countries
+Game to guess the capital of European countries.

 ######################################################################